akshajdevkv/ArticleSimplifier/README.md

-# Article-Simplifier
+# MediumScraper
-A WebScraper made using Python that scrapes the whole webpage and converts it into a simple and minimalistic webpage.It removes ads,popups and other garbage stuff in a webpage
+A WebScraper made using Python that scrapes the whole webpage of a medium blog post and converts it into a simple and minimalistic webpage.It removes ads,popups and other garbage stuff of that blog post
 ## How To Use It
 1.Clone this repository